 Place 1 tablespoon of white vinegar in a 1 cup measuring cup and fill to the top with vanilla almond milk.
 Milk will spilt but that is ok.
 In a small bowl, whisk milk with eggs and vanilla.
 In a separate small bowl, melt dairy-free spread* in the hot coffee.

 - Using an electric mixer on low beat half the milk mixture into the dry ingredients, followed by half of the coffee mixture, alternating until everything is combined.
 The mixture will be quite thin.

 Evenly pour the mixture into the three prepared pans and bake in the preheated oven for 25-30 minutes or until the top springs back when lightly touched.
 Set aside to cool in the pan for 10 minutes before turning out onto a wire rack to cool completely.

 - Make the chocolate buttercream.
-Using a hand mixer or a stand mixer with the paddle attachment fitted, beat dairy-free spread for 1-2 minutes until creamy.
+Using a hand mixer or a stand mixer with the paddle attachment fitted, beat dairy-free spread and vanilla for 1-2 minutes until creamy.